cwfparsonson/cwfparsonson.github.io/_projects/6-ultrafast_optical_switch_optimisation.md

 {% include image.html url="/images/projects/ultrafast_optical_switch_optimisation/soa_based_switch_device.png" description="Diagram of how SOAs can be used in an SOA-based optical switch system." %}

 <br/><br/>
 Since SOAs are an all-optical technology, they do not need to undergo optical-electrical-optical conversion like conventional electronic switches, which is a major bottleneck for switching speeds.
 In theory, the switching speed of an SOA switch is limited by the carrier recombination lifetime (how long it takes a hole and an electron to recombined), which is on the order of a hundred picoseconds.
-As such, SOA switches open the possibility of ultra-fast sub-nanosecond switching, thereby reducing network latency and enable optical data centre networks.
+As such, SOA switches open the possibility of ultra-fast sub-nanosecond switching, thereby reducing network latency and enabling all-optical data centre networks.

 </div>